-Note also that a viewer who belongs to a group (see Security - Users, on page 34) that has a higher PTZ priority can go in front of other users in the queue and take control of the AXIS 240Q.
+Note also that a viewer who belongs to a group (see Security, on page 40) with a higher PTZ priority can go before other users in the queue and take control of the Axis video server.

-The order of priority for taking control of the queue is listed below:
+The order of priority for taking control of the queue is as follows:

-- 1. Administrators An administrator may take the PTZ control regardless of who is currently first in queue.
-The administrator will be removed from queue 60 seconds after the their last PTZ control command. - 2.
-Event You can set up the AXIS 240Q to take control of the queue and move to a specific position for 20 seconds when triggered by an alarm.
-The event will immediately be place first in queue except when an administrator is in control.
-For more information see Triggered Event, on page 23. - 3.
-Operator Same as administrator with lower priority. - 4.
-Guard Tour Guard tour has control of PTZ for an indefinite period of time.
-It may be overridden by, Operator, Event or administrator.
-Guard Tour will resume when higher priority groups leaves the queue.
-For more information see Guard Tour, on page 31. - 5.
-Viewer Multiple viewers will need to wait for their turn.
-The viewer has 60 seconds to control PTZ until control is passed to the next viewer in queue.
+- Administrators An administrator takes over PTZ control regardless of who is first in queue.
+The administrator will be removed from the queue 60 seconds after their last PTZ control command. - 2.
+Event The AXIS video server can be set up to take control of the queue and move to a specific position for 20 seconds when triggered by an alarm.
+The event is immediately placed first in the queue, except when an administrator is in control.
+For more information, see Triggered Event, on page 29. - 3.
+Operator Same as administrator, but with lower priority.

+4. Viewer - Multiple viewers must wait for their turn.
+The viewer has 60 seconds PTZ control before control is passed to the next viewer in queue.

-Note: In order to be able to identify different users in the viewer group, cookies need to be enabled on the client.
+Note: To identify the different users in the viewer group, cookies must be enabled on the client.

-System Options
+System options

+Security

-Security - Users
+Users

 User access control is enabled by default, when the administrator sets the root password on first access.
-New users are authorized with user names and passwords, or the administrator can choose to allow anonymous viewer login to the Live View page, as described below:
+New users are authorized with user names and passwords, or the administrator can choose to allow anonymous viewer login to the Live View page as described below:

-Users - the user list displays the authorized users and access levels:
+User list - the user list displays the authorized users and access levels:

-Viewer Provides the lowest level of access, which only allows the user access to the Live View page Operator An Operator can view the Live View page, create and modify event types and adjust certain other settings.
+Viewer Provides the lowest level of access, which only allows user access to the Live View page Operator An Operator can view the Live View page, create and modify event types, and adjust certain other settings.
 The Operator does not have access to the Systems Options configuration pages.
 Administrator An administrator has unrestricted access to the Setup Tools and can determine the registration of all other users.